 Community Health Workers (CHWs) help people connect to health services in their local communities.
 CHWs are a vital link to care, serving as a “bridge” to help individuals access recommended health services.
 In Nebraska, there is a growing awareness of the value of well-trained community health workers, especially to serve individuals at high-risk or in special populations.

-To learn more about CHW e-learning modules in English and Spanish available for free from the American Cancer Society, visit: CHW eLearning Flyer Eng-Sp
+To learn more about CHW e-learning modules in English and Spanish available free from the American Cancer Society, visit: CHW eLearning Flyer Eng-Sp

 Another opportunity for online training of promotores (another common name for community health workers working with Spanish-speaking populations) is available through the Think Cultural Health website from the US Department of Health and Human Services.
 Click here to visit the Spanish language site.